ArchiveBox/docs/Web-Archiving-Community.md

  - **[ipwb](https://github.com/oduwsdl/ipwb) A distributed web archiving solution using pywb with ipfs for storage**
  - **[archivenow](https://github.com/oduwsdl/archivenow) tool that pushes urls into all the online archive services like Archive.is and Archive.org**
+ - [node-warc](https://github.com/N0taN3rd/node-warc) Parse And Create Web ARChive (WARC) files with node.js
+ - [WAIL](https://machawk1.github.io/wail/) Web archiver GUI using Heritrix and OpenWayback
+ - [Squidwarc](https://github.com/N0taN3rd/Squidwarc) User-scriptable, archival crawler using Chrome
- - [WAIL](https://github.com/n0tan3rd/wail) Electron app version of the original [wail](https://github.com/machawk1/wail) for creating and interacting with web archives
+ - [WAIL (Electron)](https://github.com/n0tan3rd/wail) Electron app version of the original [wail](https://github.com/machawk1/wail) for creating and interacting with web archives
  - **[warcreate](https://github.com/machawk1/warcreate) a Chrome extension for creating WARCs from any webpage**
  - [More on their Github...](https://github.com/oduwsdl)